-The B.S.N. program is accredited by the Commission on Collegiate Nursing Education and approved by the Iowa Board of Nursing.
-The M.S.N. program has received interim approval from the Iowa Board of Nursing and is seeking accreditation from the Commission on Collegiate Nursing Education.
+The B.S.N. and M.S.N program are accredited by the Commission on Collegiate Nursing Education and approved by the Iowa Board of Nursing.

 The mission of the Nylen School of Nursing B.S.N. is to prepare academically and clinically competent professional nurses to deliver holistic health care, integrating the values of a liberal arts education with professional preparation.